George Brown's mass-timber building

-This is an exciting moment for Toronto as we continue the hard work to rebuild our city post-pandemic.
-The new Limberlost Place will not only add to our growing waterfront, and to George Brown's already established reputation, but will help us move further in our climate action goals with its net-zero carbon emissions." - Toronto Mayor John Tory
+Limberlost Place will be the new home of the School of Architectural Studies, the School of Computer Technology, and the Brookfield Sustainability Institute (BSI), a community learning hub dedicated to research and innovation around sustainability.
+Limberlost Place will also house a childcare centre that will serve the community."This is an exciting moment for Toronto as we continue the hard work to rebuild our city post-pandemic.
+The new Limberlost Place will not only add to our growing waterfront and to George Brown's already established reputation but will help us move further in our climate action goals with its net-zero carbon emissions."Toronto Mayor John Tory, December 2021

-By the Numbers
+By the numbers

 - 55 KWh/m2/year energy use intensity (the amount of energy Limberlost Place will need to operate)